timosalm/tap-install/README.md

 ## Prerequisites
 - [Pivnet CLI](https://github.com/pivotal-cf/pivnet-cli#installing)
-- A domain (configured in Route53)
+- A domain (configured in Route53 or Cloudflare)

 ## Provision a Kubernetes cluster